-There are a variety of factors that can impact your equity—from terms that are listed in your individual grant or security to the ones that get negotiated before the deal closes.
-Here are some of the most important factors to be aware of:
+A variety of factors can impact your equity, including terms that are listed in your individual grant or security and terms that get negotiated as part of the acquisition.
+Those terms can impact:

-- Exercised shares: Most of the time in an acquisition, your exercised shares get paid out, either in cash or converted into common shares of the acquiring company.
+Most of the time, your exercised shares get paid out in cash or converted into common shares of the acquiring company.
 You may also get the chance to exercise shares during or shortly after the deal closes.

-- Vested options: Sometimes a deal might state that any vested shares are cashed out net of the strike price, which could mean your gain is small if the acquisition price is close to the exercise price in your grant.
+Sometimes a deal might state that any vested options are cashed out net of the strike price, which could mean your gain is small if the acquisition price is close to the exercise price in your grant.
 Either way, this effectively turns your vested options into a bonus, which can have tax implications.
-There can also be acceleration clauses in the event of an acquisition.
+Acquisitions can also involve acceleration clauses, which speed up your vesting schedule.

 - You may be issued a new grant with a new schedule for this amount or more in the new company’s shares.

-- They could be converted to cash and paid out over time (like a bonus that vests).
+- They could be converted to cash and paid out over time.

 - They could be canceled.

-- Vesting: You may also have to reach certain milestones—generally time spent at the new company—before the acquirer gives you cash or stock for your prior shares.
-This occurs when companies want to retain specific talent.
-For any new options or bonuses, you will likely get a fresh new vesting schedule or one that matches your old grant.
+You may also have to reach certain milestones—generally time spent at the new company—before the acquirer gives you cash or stock for your prior shares.
+This helps the acquiring company retain talent and align employees with its goals.
+For any new options or bonuses you receive, you will likely get a fresh vesting schedule or one that matches your old grant.

-- Escrow: A portion of the cash or stock that you get for your common shares and vested options may be held temporarily in a separate account once a deal closes.
-This is meant to cover any outstanding issues (like taxes, lawsuits, etc.) post-closing.
+A portion of the cash or stock you get for common shares and vested options may be held temporarily in a separate escrow account once a deal closes.
+This is meant to cover any outstanding issues (like taxes or lawsuits) post-closing.
 It may take some time to get this amount back, even up to a year or more.

-- Double trigger: This would mean all your stock vests after change of control AND upon termination from the new company.
+- Double trigger: This would mean all your stock vests after change of control and you’re terminated from the new company.

-How you, as an employee, are impacted by an acquisition depends entirely on the framework of the acquisition deal, your option grant, and your company’s previous funding rounds.
-The fine print can vary based on a number of variables like your company’s latest valuation, preferred rights for investor shares, your unvested vs. vested shares, and accelerators.
+The terms of the acquisition deal, your option grant, and your company’s previous funding rounds will determine how an acquisition impacts you.
+The net result can depend on your company’s latest valuation, preferred rights for investor shares, your unvested vs. vested shares, accelerations, and more.

-Details about an acquisition are discussed between the two parties and their CEOs, boards, corporate development teams, and lawyers.
-Here are the most common scenarios of what can happen to equity based on the type of acquisition:
+Details about an acquisition are discussed between the two parties and their CEOs, boards, corporate development teams, and lawyers, as well as the bankers who facilitate the deal.
+Here are the most common scenarios for what can happen to equity based on the type of acquisition:

 What to look for when you get issued equity

-When Amazon acquired Eero, employees at Eero were left with stock that, allegedly, was worth a lot less due to the conditions Eero negotiated in their funding rounds and the financial terms of the acquisition.
-It’s important to be aware of the equity implications of any potential exit, and your best time for insight often comes when you join a company.
+When a startup or public company gets acquired, employees with stocks, options, or grants expect to reap the financial benefits.
+But there have been a number of M&A deals where the employees received much less than they expected.
+It’s important to be aware of the equity implications of any potential exit.
+The best time for insight often comes when you join a company.

-When reviewing your offer to join a company, here are some issues to be aware of:
+When reviewing you job offer, here are some issues to consider:

-- Liquidation preference: Whenever you’re considering an offer from a company, ask about liquidation preferences—aka “who gets how much” in the event of a merger or acquisition (if a company IPOs, preferred stock usually converts into common stock).
+- Liquidation preference: Whenever you’re weighing an offer from a company, ask about liquidation preferences—these determine“who gets how much” in the event of a merger or acquisition.
+(If a company IPOs, preferred stock usually converts into common stock.)
 Even if you’re already at a company, it’s worth asking about what can happen.
-Smart companies know that employees have job optionality, and volunteering this information about overall liquidation preferences builds trust.
+Smart companies know that employees have job options, and volunteering this information about overall liquidation preferences builds trust.